dullroar/miki/README.rst

 * Markdown-specific.

   * pandoc, for markdown to html generation.
-  * pandoc and latex, for markdown to pdf generation.
+  * texlive-latex-base, for md to pdf generation

-    * I installed ``texlive-latex-base`` and ``lmodern``.
+  * texlive-latex-extra
-      Let your package manager pull in the rest, and then install anything that's complained about when you generate your pages.
+  * lmodern

     * The names of packages on your system may differ.

 Installation